Change can be challenging for autistic people and, as we know, the move to college is difficult even for those who do not have the condition.

 Consider supports: Encourage the student to be mindful of their needs and consider which university/college has the most to offer them in terms of practical supports.

 Mind over matter: This is crucial.
-The worry and anxiety around change for people with Autism can be enormous.
+The worry and anxiety around change for autistic people can be enormous.
 It is important to remind them that college WILL NOT be their making or breaking.
 Encourage them to discuss their concerns and also to consider other options such as PLCs or a gap year if they do not feel ready to make the transition to university/college yet.